ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 For this training we will connect to a Node Training test database, as practice.
 Once you open DBeaver, you will need to click on the `Database` menu item, and choose `New Database Connection`.
 A popup will appear, and you will choose the `PostreSQL` logo (the elephant) then click Next.
 Using the `.auth` file provided to you by OTNDC you will complete the following fields:

-- Host: this will be something like `matos.asascience.com` for your DB, but we will use an IP address for our Node Training DB.
+- Host: this will be something like `matos.asascience.com` for your DB, but we will use the IP address: `129.173.48.161` for our Node Training DB.
 - Database: this will be your database name, something like `ucd_db`.
 For training, it will be `node_training`.
 - Port: this is specified in your `.auth` file and will be four digits.
+For training, this port will be set to `5432`.
 - Username/Password: your personal username and password, as found on your `.auth` file.

 Next you choose `Test Connection` and see if it passes the tests.
 If so, you can choose `Finish` and you're now connected to your database!